 Be sure your dough does not hang over the open end of the cream horn mold, as it will make it difficult to remove once baked.

-Line a baking sheet with non-stick aluminum foil or parchment paper.
+Line a baking sheet with non-stick aluminum foil or parchment paper (or use a non-stick pan).
 Squeeze about 60 drops of yellow food coloring into a small bowl.
 Add two drops of red.
 Stir to create orange.

 Brush the orange food coloring all over each carrot shaped dough.
 Set carrots on lined baking sheet.